 Hello, I’m so glad you are here.
 Often times parents and teachers are overwhelmed with the idea of teaching science to young children.
 Teaching science doesn’t have to be complicated.

 Here on the blog, I share easy ways to integrate science education in pre-k through elementary, while exploring nature.

 I’m Julie, the creator of the blog Nature Inspired Learning.
 I am a middle school science teacher, turned stay at home mom.
 Creating nature based lessons that incorporate science is one of my passions that I feel is worth sharing.

 As a teacher, I learned that children learn best when they can make connections to what they are learning about.

-What better way to connect with nature and teach science, then to observe and work in the garden!
-Along with gardening tips, I share easy science lessons that you can do with your kids, toddlers up to middle school.
+What better way to make connections to science, then to observe it in nature.
+On the blog, I share easy lessons and activities that you can do with your kids, preschool through elementary school.